ssh-den/PadRelay/README.md

 ## Configuration

 Example INI files live in the `config/` directory.
 A trimmed server configuration looks like:
-For a detailed explanation of every setting see [the full configuration reference](CONFIGURATION.md).
+For a detailed explanation of every setting see the [configuration documentation](https://padrelay.readthedocs.io/en/latest/configuration.html).

 ```ini
 [server]